roman-milk/roman-milk.github.io/sex-cult-initiation-chaperone.md

+===

- ****** Sex-Cult Initiation Chaperone ****** byfastandsloppy© That happy smile was all I needed.
+That happy smile was all I needed.
 My relief that my daughter was actually having a lovely time was total.
 I let my anxiety and anger float away and gave myself over to the churning crush of sex and desire that congealed around us.

  I should be able to fill a book with all the depravity we enjoyed that night but, in truth, I have only choppy recollections of the action after I saw Janie's eager smile.
 I was unbound at some point and I wound up on the floor beside Janie as men and women came and went, all using our bodies as a playground and quite a few sending us howling through increasingly mind- shredding climaxes.
 However, as for a blow-by-blow of what happened and when, any such coherent narrative is beyond the recollection of my sex-scrambled memories.
 My apologies, dear reader.